hilalibrahim/infinite-8_project/README.md

 ## Overview

-The Infinite-8 project is an interactive web application that showcases popup animations for user notifications, specifically for Level Up achievements and Reward announcements.
+The Infinite-8 project is an interactive web application that showcases popup animations  specifically for Level Up achievements and Reward announcements.
 This project aims to provide a delightful user experience through visually appealing animations, utilizing React and GSAP for smooth transitions and interactions.

 ## Features